UnionPAC/web3-to-do-list/README.md

 # To-do List App built w/ Web3 🦄

+*Note: This Dapp only work on the Goerli testnet*

 In my journey to learn more about building dApps I decided to do a basic To-do list App in order to ensure basic CRUD functionality.